Wings In Flight

 The photo above is of Shell Beach in Herm.
 Click the link at the bottom of this page to see a few more Guernsey photos.

-Although always an island girl at heart, I have lived in Texas now for 15 years and am very happy with where I live.
+Although always an island girl at heart, I have lived in Texas now for 20+ years.
 My interest in nature continued as I began to learn about the different animal and plant life here.
-I continued my interest in natural medicine and became certified in Aromatherapy with the Australasian College of Health Sciences.
-I also volunteered a number of years at the Fort Worth Nature Center as a docent, leading school children on hikes around the refuge, educating about the areas native wildlife and plants.
+I also volunteered a number of years at a local Nature Center as a docent.

 On the home front I had to rethink my way of gardening as English plants just do not grow down here in Texas!
-I'm lucky enough to be a homemaker and I have been able, over several years, to landscape our garden with Texas plants, English style, and is landscaped to attract birds and wildlife.
+I have been able, over several years, to landscape with Texas plants, English style, and is landscaped to attract birds and wildlife.
 This country has so many beautiful places and my birding allows me to see many places I would not otherwise see, places off the beaten path.

 Sarnia Cherie